thatslifescience/github_dev/_posts/2021-04-27-Three-Minute-Thesis-edauster.md

 The winner of my preliminary round that year went on to win the runner-up award for the entire UMass competition.
 I learned a lot by comparing my presentation with theirs.
 They presented at a slower pace, giving breaks throughout the talk.
 They showed excitement in their voice only at certain points in the talk, so the audience knew when to focus and soak in what was said.
 In the end, I knew why they thought their research was important, but I was still unsure of what they did to accomplish this goal.

 I took all of this observation with me when creating my presentation for the next year's competition.
 This time around, I spoke slowly, quietly, and intentionally.
 I added pauses after key statements.
 I told a story about the impact more than the minutiae of my daily experiments.
 But I made sure to keep some of the experimental design in my talk so that the audience would understand how I explored my research question.
-Of course, I still had to focus on just a small sample of the work that I do to fit within the three-minute restriction.
+Of course, I still had to focus on just a small sample of the work that I do to fit within the three minute restriction.
 In the first year, I focused on the chemical underpinnings of my research [Figure 1].
 Then in the second year, I focused on the behavioral component of my work [Figure 2], because I saw that more technical descriptions were harder to follow.

 <center><a data-flickr-embed="true" href="https://www.flickr.com/photos/139839751@N06/51101426794/in/dateposted-public/" title="Source: Emma Dauster"><img src="https://live.staticflickr.com/65535/51101426794_4eaeb50b6b_m.jpg" width="720" height="420" alt="Source: Emma Dauster"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>